olga-datatonic/gcp_api_ingestion_terraform/README.md

 ```

 ### **3. BigQuery Integration (Working)**
-From the query results, I can see BigQuery is correctly detecting and using the partitions:
+From the query results, BigQuery is correctly detecting and using the partitions:

 ```
 +-----------------+------+-------+-----+------------+